OtleyMakerSpace/oms-display/README.md

 Displays a slide show of images during the day.
 Blanks the screen at night.

-Image file names are currently hard-coded, 5 images, and requires modifying the Python code to change.

-The Raspberry Pi reboots at midnight.
+The slide show runs on a Raspberry Pi, which reboots at midnight.

 ---